MUFG Pension & Market Services

 1. What is this policy?

-The Policy sets out the requirements, responsibilities and approach for the governance, prevention, deterrence, detection, investigation and reporting of instances of bribery and corruption involving employees, consultants and/or any other third parties in a business relationship with MUFG Pension & Market Services, including members, investors, customers, clients and vendors.
+The Policy sets out the requirements, responsibilities and approach for the governance, prevention, deterrence, detection, investigation and reporting of instances of bribery and corruption involving employees, contingent workers and/or any other third parties in a business relationship with MUFG Pension & Market Services, including members, investors, customers, clients and vendors.

 2. Why do we need this policy?